valentinaantonov58885/notes/README.md

 # 2024-02-20
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and potential obstacles.
 Finally, use tools and software to stay organised, such as task management systems, version control, or automated testing.
 By following these tips, you will be able to better manage your workload and make more effective use of your programming time.

+# 2024-02-21
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clean, maintainable code that is easy to understand and modify.
+Remember that complex solutions might seem impressive, but they often lead to bugs, unnecessary complexity, and harder maintenance in the long run.
+Always aim to reduce complexity whenever possible and keep your codebase simple, well-structured, and documented."

+In practice, this means choosing the right abstractions, using consistent naming conventions, avoiding premature optimization, and following the principles of SOLID (Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, Dependency Inversion) and KISS (Keep It Simple, Stupid) among other software design patterns and practices.